spryker/spryker-docs/docs/pbc/all/gift-cards/gift-cards.md

 {% endinfo_block %}

-In a Spryker-based shop, the gift cards follow the same rules and are bought as products and can even be bundled.
+The gift cards follow the same rules and are bought as products and can even be bundled.
 However, they are purely virtual and do not require shipping.
 A gift card can be applied as a voucher and redeemed to pay an order.
 Therefore, the gift cards have two characteristics: a product characteristic and a voucher (+payment method) characteristic.
 When a gift card is bought, it is treated like a product.
 When it is applied, it’s a *voucher* that can be used as a payment method.

 Gift cards have variants just like abstract products.
 For example, a New Year Gift Card can have all the different values—50 Euro and 100 Euro.
 In this case, the New Year Gift Card would be handled like an abstract product, and 50 Euro and 100 Euro gift cards would be its variants.